MET4L-DS/Legal-RAG-engine/README.md

 # Procedural queries
 python cli.py query "What is the procedure for arrest?" python cli.py query "How is evidence recorded?"

+# Victim rights queries
+python cli.py query "What can a woman do if she is assaulted?" python cli.py query "How can a rape survivor fight back legally?"

+# Direct section lookup
+python cli.py query "Section 103 BNS"
+python cli.py query "Section 184 of BNSS"
 ```

 ## Project Structure